jonathan-warkentine/ai-email-assistant/README.md

 An AI powered email bot for small businesses that integrates with Workiz for client and lead creation, basic job quoting, as well as job scheduling.

 ## Setup
-1. After setting up a service account with API access to your Workspace's Gmail, obtain the `service account key` for this account and save it in the `gmail` directory as `service_account_key.json`.
+1. After setting up a service account with API access to your Workspace's Gmail, obtain the `service account key` for this account and save it in the `config/credentials` directory as `gmail_credentials.json`.
-2. Obtain your API key for Workiz and save it as `workiz_credentials.json`:
+2. Obtain your API key for Workiz and save it as `workiz_credentials.json` in the same `config/credentials` directory:
 ```json
 {
     "api_token" : "api_xxxxxxxxxxxxxxxxxxxxxxxxxxx"
 }
 ```
-3. Set your respective email in the `main.py` gmail client initialization.
+3. In `config/config.yaml`, set the email of the account in your workspace for which this AI bot will be generating emails.

-## Run Python App Locally
+## Running Locally
 From the root:
 ```shell
 pip install -r requirements.txt
 python main.py
 ```

+## Deploy

-## Build in Docker and Push to AWS ECR
+### Build in Docker and Push to AWS ECR

 To build for X86 on an ARM machine:

 ```shell